mediocregopher/gobdns/README.md

 ### Running

-Run `./gobdns --example` to output an example configuration file.
+Run `./gobdns --example` to output the default configuration.
 This can be piped to a file, modified and used with the `--config` flag.

 ### Adding entries